-(ii) a lower proportion of students are meeting the numeracy benchmark in year 7 than in year 3 and year 5.
+- (i) a lower proportion of year 7 students are meeting the minimum numeracy benchmark than are meeting the reading and writing benchmarks - (ii) a lower proprtion of students are meeting the numeracy benchmark in year 7 than in year 3 and year 5.

 National benchmarks represent the minimum standard of performance a student must achieve to be able to progress through his/her schooling.
-The national benchmark results show that New South Wales students in years 3 and 5 are consistently performing or above the national average for reading, writing and numeracy.
-The New South Wales results for year 7 reading and writing are also fairly consistent with the national average.
+The national benchmark results show that NSW students in years 3 and 5 are consistently performing at or above the national average for reading, writing and numeracy.
+The NSW results for year 7 reading and writing are also fairly consistent with the national average.